-AIRTEK systems are equipped with a premium seal on the shock absorber, however this seal will allow for misting to appear on the shock absorber body (misting is not a leak and is considered acceptable).
+The AIRTEK suspension is equipped with a premium seal on the shock absorber, however this seal will allow for misting to appear on the shock absorber body (misting is not a leak and is considered acceptable).

 Inspect the shock absorber fully extended.
 A shock absorber that is truly leaking will show signs of fluid leaking in streams from the upper seal.
 These streams can easily be seen, underneath the main body (dust cover) of the shock absorber.
 Replace as necessary.